onflow/FlowCreditMarket/FlowVaultsMilestones.md

 ## Tracer Bullet

 ### Frontend & User Experience
-- ✅ Frontend connects to Flow wallet, allows a user to create and view the details of at least one Tide.
+- ✅ Frontend connects to Flow wallet, allows a user to create and view the details of at least one YieldVault.
 It will support a single collateral type (a crypto, not a stable), and a single investment type (i.e. yield token).
-- 👌 Multiple Tides per account.
+- 👌 Multiple YieldVaults per account.
-- ✅ Frontend provides accurate details about the Tide, compiled using event data. (i.e. a backend).
+- ✅ Frontend provides accurate details about the YieldVault, compiled using event data. (i.e. a backend).
 For this milestone, the details can be minimal (i.e. number of trades), just to show that we are tracking on-chain events.
-- ✅ Frontend constructs a transaction that "glues together" FlowCreditMarket with DefiActions to create the Tide.
+- ✅ Frontend constructs a transaction that "glues together" FlowCreditMarket with DefiActions to create the YieldVault.
 Signed and submitted by Flow Wallet.
 - ✅ Frontend adds the initial collateral tokens to the position during setup and triggers a rebalance to kick off the initial purchase of yield tokens.
-- 👌 Frontend allows deposit/withdrawal to adjust the size of a Tide.
+- 👌 Frontend allows deposit/withdrawal to adjust the size of a YieldVault.

 ### Smart Contract Integration
-- ✅ The Tide set up by frontend takes tokens pushed out of FlowCreditMarket (via a sink) and swaps them into a dummy yield bearing token.
+- ✅ The YieldVault set up by frontend takes tokens pushed out of FlowCreditMarket (via a sink) and swaps them into a dummy yield bearing token.
 Uses a dummy Swapper interface that just magically swaps tokens without an AMM.
-- ✅ The Tide set up by the frontend provides tokens requested by FlowCreditMarket (via a source) that are swapped out of the yield bearing token.
+- ✅ The YieldVault set up by the frontend provides tokens requested by FlowCreditMarket (via a source) that are swapped out of the yield bearing token.
 Same dummy Swapper interface as above.
 - ✅ Collateral is a crypto (possibly FLOW), native USDA used as source and sink, investment is a crypto.
 - 👌 Use a real AMM deployed in the test environment.